 Tuina for Children

-Acupuncture vancouver points of children is different from that of a mature adult.
+Acupuncture Bellmore points of children is different from that of a mature adult.
 An adult’s acupuncture points (acupoints) associate with an area or line in a child.
 Tuina therapy for children is usually designed to treat dysplasia, stomach pain, diarrhea, vomiting, enuresis, asthma, cough, constipation, and indigestion, among others.

 Can Tuina Be Used by Every One?